 #1 Outbound to Inbound: A New Paradigm

 Firms are increasingly moving away from outbound strategies towards inbound strategies.
 Outbound strategies are more traditional; trade shows, cold calling, and email blasts.
-By contrast, inbound strategies attract pre-qualified leads who are actively seeking out services by serving up high-value content.
+However, inbound strategies attract pre-qualified leads who are actively seeking out services by serving up high-value content.
 Inbound strategies include online resource centers, whitepapers, podcasts, and other methods of content generation.

 When a client is in the market for your services, they search on Google and rely on their network.
 If you are employing the right strategies, your visibility and authority simplifies the decision-making process, ensuring that your firm gets chosen more often than not.